vmos1/Code_highlights/3_cond_GANs_cosmology/README.md

 # Introduction
+Constraining cosmological parameters of the Lambda-CDM model requires the use of computationally demanding first-principles N-body simulations.
-The main goal is to use Generative models to produce 3D maps of matter distributions corresponding to a specific set of cosmological parameters.
+Our goal is to develop Generative models to produce 3D maps of matter distributions corresponding to a specific set of cosmological parameters.

-Here, we develop conditional GANs to produce images of size 128^3, conditioned on the sigma parameter.
+Here, we develop conditional GANs (cGANs) to produce images of size 128^3, conditioned on the sigma parameter.
+Once trained, these GANs should enabled fast generation of images as compared to the N-body simulations.

-The images are obtained from N-body simulations run with Pycola.
+The training images are obtained from N-body simulations run with Pycola.
 The dataset is too large to setup on this repository.
 So, we only provide the code to implement the cGANs.

 # Plots